Rubbing Shoulders With Club Greats Acts As Inspiration For Stapleton

-It may be Borris-Ileagh’s first run in a while but it’s certainly not Paddy Stapleton’s first rodeo.
+It may be Borris-Ileigh’s first run in a while but it’s certainly not Paddy Stapleton’s first rodeo.

 The Tipperary All-Ireland winner has been around the block.
 At 34 years of age, the corner-back is still picking up some of the most dangerous forwards in the game and holding his own.